 The battle boosted American morale, prevented the British from taking supplies and helped make possible the crucial victory of the Battle of Saratoga by thinning British forces.

 After the war, Stark spent the rest of his life in Manchester, N.H. (then Derryfield).
-He was invited to attend a reunion of the Battle of Bennington in 1809.
-He was 81 and too frail to attend, but he wrote a letter to his comrades that closed with the words, "Live free or die: Death is not the worst of evils."
+He declined an invitation to attend a reunion of the Battle of Bennington in 1809.
+He was 81 and too frail to attend, but he wrote a letter to his comrades that closed with the words, “Live free or die: Death is not the worst of evils.”

 Jane Jeffrey, From the Battle of the Marne to Maine